What Is SSL?

 So where did SSL first come from and how did we get to where we are today with TLS?
 SSL version 1.0 was developed by Netscape in the early 1990s.
 But due to security flaws, it was never released to the public.
 The first public release of SSL was SSL 2.0 in February 1995.
 While it was an improvement over the unreleased SSL 1.0, SSL 2.0 also included its own set of security flaws, which led to a complete redesign and the subsequent release of SSL version 3.0 one year later.

 SSL version 3.0 was the last public release and was eclipsed in 1999 when TLS was introduced as a replacement.
 At this point, SSL 3.0 is deprecated and no longer considered secure due to its vulnerability to the POODLE attack.
-As for TLS, it’s currently on version 1.2, though TLS 1.3 is on the way and will offer a number of improvements to performance and security.
+As for TLS, it’s now on TLS 1.3, which offers a number of improvements to performance and security.
+Kinsta supports TLS 1.3 on all of our servers and our Kinsta CDN.

 Why Aren’t We All Using TLS Certificates Then?